Xavier9981/mod-new/_site/pages/articles/latest-speeches-and-press-releases/2022-01-07-inauguration-speech-by-the-president-of-the-republic-of-zambia-his-excellence-mr-hakainde-hichilema.md

 tags:
   - lsprAll
   - lsprNew
-image: \assets\images\post-images\Mr. Hakahinde Hichilema Given a Guard of Honour by the Zambian Army on his Inaguaration Ceremony.
-Tuesday, 24th August, 2021.
-At the National Heros Stadium Lusaka.jpg
+image: \assets\images\post-images\Hakahinde Hichilema Given a Guard of Honour by the Zambian Army on his Inaguaration Ceremony.jpg
 imageAlt: Mr. Hakahinde Hichilema Given a Guard of Honour by the Zambian Army on his Inaguaration Ceremony.
 Tuesday, 24th August, 2021.
 At the National Heros Stadium Lusaka.